- Higher Education Admissions Policy

 ASSESSMENT SUBMISSION DETAILS

-Details of assessment submission are available in the Module Handbook.
+Details of assessment submission are available in the Module/Unit Handbook.
 Assessments must be submitted on or before the submission date.
 You will be given the submission details by your module tutor.
-Most assessments must be submitted via Turn-it-in, however, for assessments where this is not suitable, a hard copy of the assessment should include a cover sheet (available on Moodle) which has been signed by you and the tutor upon receipt.
-The cover sheet has a tear-off slip that will act as a receipt for your assessment – you must keep this as evidence of submission of your assessment.
+Most assessments must be submitted via Turn-it-in, however, for assessments where this is not suitable, a hard copy of the assessment should include a cover sheet that has been signed by you and the tutor upon receipt.

 Your work will be marked and feedback will normally be provided within 4 weeks of the submission date.
 NB All marks are provisional and will be subject to internal and external quality assurance.